What is the sprinter body type?

 Visually the hallmarks of an athletic physique are highly developed muscle mass and a low body fat percentage.

 While having low body fat will reveal your muscles, you cannot reveal what you do not have.
-Aside from just sprinting, many sprinters also spend time in the weight room to get stronger and build an injury resistant body.
+Aside from sprinting, many sprinters also spend time in the weight room to get stronger and build an injury-resistant body.

 Conclusion

 The prototypical sprinter body type is the most coveted body in athletics.
-Who doesn’t want to be lean, powerful, athletic, and fast?
+Add sprints to your training and build the look and performance of a real athlete.

 I’ll holla at you next time.